Xiangyu-Gao/Raw_2D_MIMO_radar_dataset_for_carry_object_detection/README.md

 https://ieee-dataport.org/documents/raw-adc-data-2d-mimo-mmwave-radar-carry-object-detection
 ```

-## Data Format
+## Data Structure

 The dataset contains the raw ADC radar data in **.mat* format, camera images in **.jpg* format, and labels in **.txt* format.

 ### Radar ADC Data

-*  For each radar frame, its raw data has 4 dimension: samples (256), chirps (61), receivers (16), transmitters (12).
-All transmitters were arranged with time-division multiplexing, i.e., send chirp signal one by one.
+*  For each radar frame, its raw data has *4 dimension: samples (256), chirps (61), receivers (16), transmitters (12)*.
+All transmitters were arranged with *time-division multiplexing* (TDM), i.e., send chirp signal one by one.

     The example frame structure is shown as below:
 <p align="center"> <img src='docs/cascaded_frame_structure.png' align="center" height="300px"> </p>

-* 2D-MIMO antenna array
+* The placement of transmitters and received were plotted in the left figure below, from the [TI documentation](https://www.ti.com/lit/ug/tiduen5a/tiduen5a.pdf).
+Through TDM, the formed MIMO array is 2D with maximum horizontal aperture being 42.5λ and maximum vertical aperture being 3λ, where λ is the wavelength.

-The example frame structure is shown as below:
+    The 2D MIMO array is shown in the right figure below:
 <p align="center"> <img src='docs/antenna%20array.png' align="center" height="300px"> </p>

-* All radar configurations and algorithm configurations are included in [config](config.py).
+* All radar configurations are included in [config](config.py).

 ### Camera Image

+*  The camera image for each frame is 1440x1080 pixel image.

 ### Labels

+*  The labels are stored in  is 1440x1080 pixel image.

 ## Dataset Tools